 Serve this sauce with any grilled meat, fish or vegetable or to drizzle over noodles – it keeps in the fridge for 3-4 days.
 Add finely chopped chilli to it to heat it up.
 You’ll find sweet mirin in the Asian shops.
 Substitute the shallot with red or white onion if you need to.

 This tangy creamy buttermilk dressing is quintessentially American but when you make it with rich Irish buttermilk, it takes on a quality of its own.
 Great with lamb burgers, barbecue ribs or chicken wings, on salads, to dress a warm new Irish potato salad, anywhere you want a tangy creamy dressing without much effort.
-Pour it into a jar in the fridge where it will keep for a week and spoon it over a baked potato or on top of a quinoa or bulgar salad.

 You don’t really need a recipe for gremolata, the seasoning that you add at the end of cooking to Osso Buco, the Italian veal stew – you only need to finely chop fresh parsley, lemon zest and fresh garlic together but just in case you would like exact quantities, here they are.